Drezx/drez-keybinds/README.md

-# drez-keybinds
+# FiveM key binds
-Key binds for FiveM
+Standalone, free to use, no license